Deepali Pant Joshi

 Joshi has also served as the RBI regional director of Rajasthan.
 Prior to her appointment as executive director, Joshi was responsible for Customer Service Department and Rural Planning and Credit Department.

 Early life

-Deepali Pant Joshi studied at St Mary's Convent Allahabad and at the University of Allahabad.
+Deepali Pant Joshi studied at St. Mary's Convent Inter College, Prayagraj and at the University of Allahabad.
 Her father, Mr Jagdish Mohan Pant was an Advocate at the Allahabad High Court and later Administrator General and Official Trustee for the state of Uttar Pradesh.
-Her mother Professor Chandra Pant taught History at the University of Allahabad.
+Her mother Professor Chandra Pant taught history at the University of Allahabad.

 Personal life

 Joshi is an only child.
 She is married to Rajeev Joshi.
 They have two sons, Paritosh and Kunal.

 Career

 Joshi is a fellow of Harvard University Asia Centre where she did post doctoral research in the areas of Finance and Economics.
 She holds a doctoral degree from the University of Allahabad and Law and Management degrees.
 She joined the Reserve Bank of India as a direct recruit in 1981 and has been with the Reserve Bank since.
 She has held several important professional responsibilities as Chief General Manager in charge of Urban Banks and Currency Management and administrative responsibilities at RBI Hyderabad.
 She was the Banking Ombudsman for the State of Andhra Pradesh and Principal, Bankers Training College and Director on the Board of Andhra Bank.
 Her previous professional responsibility was Chief General Manager in Charge of Rural Planning and Credit Department.
 She is a prolific writer and has four significant books to her credit.
 She renders faculty support to the College of Agricultural Banking and has lectured extensively at the IAS Academy at Mussoorie, at the Administrative Staff College, Hyderabad and at several Indian and foreign Universities.
 She has represented the RBI in several important International Conferences and is the India representative on the Financial Inclusion Expert Group of the G-20.
 Her policy interests lie in the area of welfare and development economics, law and currency management.